 - The assembly process can be longer than anticipated

-- It costs more than some home exercise equipment, but considering all that it offers, it is worth the extra outlay
+- It costs more than some home exercise equipment, but considering that it delivers zero impact workouts, it is worth the extra outlay

 Teeter FreeStep Recumbent Cross Trainer and Elliptical Summary

-If you’re in the market for a fitness aid that will give you zero-impact cardio and total body toning and strengthening workouts as it torches calories, the Teeter FreeStep should be on your shortlist.
+If you’re in the market for a fitness aid that delivers stress-free cardio and total body toning and strengthening workouts as it torches calories, the Teeter FreeStep Zero Impact Recumbent Trainer is worth considering.

-Excellent value, considering that you are essentially getting both an elliptical and a cross-trainer in the one machine, along with saving money, it will save you space.
+It is excellent value, considering that you are essentially getting both an elliptical and a cross-trainer in the one machine, so along with saving money, it will save you space.

-And, being whisper-quiet, you will be able to watch the television, listen to music or an e-book without needing to turn up the volume.
+And, being whisper-quiet, you will be able to watch the television or listen to music or an e-book without needing to turn up the volume.

 Not for you?
 To read reviews of other multi-purpose fitness aids, click here.